-Robban Sica, MD

 I am personally very concerned about detecting breast disease because of my family history– my sister died of breast cancer when she was 41.
 That’s why I began getting Infrared Mammograms many years ago.
 Unlike X-Rays, Infrared Mammography does not require contact with your breasts or exposure to harmful radiation.
 While X-Ray Mammograms are pictures of the breast anatomy, Infrared Mammograms are pictures of your breast metabolism, so that even pre-cancerous inflammation or microscopic tumors can be detected, because they generate extra heat due to increased blood flow.

-I now offer Infrared Mammography screening at Whole-Body Medicine, where I specialize in integrative medicine.
 There is no question in my mind that this technology saves lives.
 So far, Infrared Mammograms have detected early cancer in three of my patients whose X-Ray Mammograms had negative results.

 One of them was my staff member.
 She has fibrocystic breast disease and some scar tissue from the removal of a cyst.
 She recently noticed another cyst, but when she took an Infrared Mammogram, it was the scar tissue that lit up.
 We sent her for an X-Ray Mammogram, which came out negative.
 Ultrasound showed some suspicious irregularities around the scar tissue, but it wasn’t definitive.
 They decided to do a biopsy and that came back abnormal.

 It did show up on an MRI, but MRIs are not approved as screening tests.
 Insurance companies only approve MRIs after you have a biopsy.
 It’s sort of like locking the barn door after the horses have been stolen.
 It was amazing to me that it was borderline suspicious on ultrasound and negative on X-Ray Mammography, but she actually had a very significant tumor that was spreading.
 It would probably not have been picked up any other way.